 Suspended LSU Law Professor Ken Levy was son Talk Louisiana with Jim Engster to talk about his suspension from teaching for using explicit language directed to Governor Landry and President Trump.
-Levy says he did nothing wrong
+Levy says he did nothing wrong.

 “I don’t know what I’m apologizing for.
 I’m not apologizing for my political commentary; that’s First Amendment protected and I’m not going to apologize for profanity.
 There is no rule at LSU against profanity.”